An Asian-Inspired Cyberpunk Food Hall & Beer Garden Is Coming To Queens

-An exciting new 24,000-square-foot Food Hall and Hoi Polloi are coming to Queens’ Tangram.
+An exciting 24,000-square-foot Food Hall and hoi polloi has opened at Queens’ Tangram.
 The mixed-use development spans 1.2 million square feet in the heart of Flushing, Queens, bringing the best in retail, dining, and entertainment to one space.

 The food hall has been in the works for over seven years and promises to elicit the same energy and atmosphere as the open-air markets found in Singapore, Hong Kong, Beijing, and Taipei.